cosmos/cosmos-sdk/docs/building-modules/msg-services.md

 ## Telemetry

-New [telemetry metrics](../core/telemetry.md) can be created from `msgServer` methods when handling messages for instance.
+New [telemetry metrics](../core/telemetry.md) can be created from `msgServer` methods when handling messages.

 This is an example from the `x/auth/vesting` module: